Chicago Child Custody Lawyers

-What if we cannot agree on our child custody arrangement?
+What if we cannot agree on our child allocation arrangement?

-What form of custody does a court usually impose?
+Q: What form of allocation does a court usually impose?

-Without a written parental custody agreement, it is presumed that each parent is fit and that a fit parent acts in the best interest of his or her child.
+A: Without a written parental allocation agreement, it is presumed that each parent is fit and that a fit parent acts in the best interest of his or her child.

-The judge will often appoint an attorney for the child and a psychological evaluator to make recommendations regarding custody and visitation based, in part, on their conversations and interactions with the child.
+A: The judge will often appoint an attorney for the child and a psychological evaluator to make recommendations regarding allocation and visitation based, in part, on their conversations and interactions with the child.

-If the child chooses, would the court award custody to a stepparent?
+Q: If the child chooses, would the court award allocation to a stepparent?

-Oftentimes, it is determined to be in the best interest of the child that the natural parent be awarded custody.
-The court may, however, decide to give custody to a stepparent under certain circumstances:
+A: Oftentimes, it is determined to be in the best interest of the child that the natural parent be awarded allocation.
+The court may, however, decide to give allocation to a stepparent under certain circumstances:

 1. The child must be at least 12 years old;